 Our all-in-one handheld computers come with ramifications we don't see.
 Let's say an average person gets their first phone at the age of 10.
-Current statistics suggest that we upgrade or replace our phones roughly every 2 years and the average human life expectancy in the UK is 81 years.
-This means that each British consumer will own 35 phones in their lifetime.
+Our latest statistics suggest that phones are replaced roughly every 3.6 years and the average human life expectancy in the UK is 81 years.
+This means that each of us will own around 20 phones in their lifetime.
 Someone can have a few more or a few less, but the fact remains - we upgrade phones far too frequently which leads to the depletion of the Earth's resources for the sake of owning newer and faster devices with slightly better cameras.

 The Bigger Picture

 Find out the real impact of mobile phone e-waste and what it means for the environment.

 How much of the planet's rare resources are being wasted?
 Learn more about the devasting impact on the environment.

 Do Your Bit